 Non-functioning tumours—no specific clinical syndrome is observed or excess hormone secretion isn’t sufficient enough to cause symptoms.

-Functioning tumors—the tumours’ secretions lead to clinical symptoms due to elevated levels of the associated hormone(s), some more distinct than others.
+Functioning tumours—the tumours’ secretions lead to clinical symptoms due to elevated levels of the associated hormone(s), some more distinct than others.

 It’s useful to know about the range of tumour markers and hormone markers – read more here

 I’m always confused when someone says they have been diagnosed with a Syndrome rather than a NET type.
-You normally need a tumour to produce the symptoms of a syndrome.
+You need a tumour to produce the symptoms of a syndrome.
+So I guess that declaring a NET syndrome without evidence of a tumour is part guess on the basis the symptoms can have many differential diagnoses and some of the tests are not 100% specific/sensitive.

 The exception to this rule might be hereditary syndromes e.g. MEN.
 MEN syndromes are genetic conditions.
 This means that the cancer risk and other features of MEN can be passed from generation to generation in a family.
 That means the syndrome is there first.
 A mutation (alteration) in the various MEN genes gives a person an increased risk of developing endocrine/neuroendocrine tumours and other symptoms of MEN.
 It’s also possible that the tumours will be discovered first.
 It’s complex!
 MEN is just one of the NET related hereditary syndromes, there are others, read more here.